nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 Welcome to the NVDA Add-on Development Guide.
 This is the one-stop guide on how to develop NVDA add-ons.
 This guide also  explains some useful code segments from the NVDA core source code, which highlight concepts for you, as you learn to write add-ons.

-For more information on NVDA development, please visit the [NVDA GitHub page][1].
-Be sure to go over the [NVDA Developer Guide][2] to familiarize yourself with key terms and basics on getting started with add-on development.
+For more information on NVDA development, please visit the [NVDA GitHub page].
+Be sure to go over the [NVDA Developer Guide] to familiarize yourself with key terms and basics on getting started with add-on development.

 ## Audience